-Women's perspectives and experiences before, during and after childbirth provide critical insights into how to strengthen maternity care for all women - and how to build trust in the health system more generally - and should be a guiding force in developing and implementing equitable solutions.
-For example, The What Women Want Campaign, led by the White Ribbon Alliance, asked over one million women and girls worldwide about their top priority for quality maternal and reproductive health care services.
-The results highlighted that women want quality care - care that is respectful and dignified; care that is delivered by competent providers and supported midwives and nurses in clean health facilities; and care that provides available medicines and supplies whenever they are needed.
+Women's perspectives and experiences before, during and after childbirth provide critical insights into how to strengthen maternity care for all women-and how to build trust in the health system more generally-and should be a guiding force in developing and implementing equitable solutions.
+For example, The What Women Want Campaign, led by the White Ribbon Alliance, asked one million women and girls worldwide about their top priority for quality maternal and reproductive health care services.
+The results highlighted that women want quality care-care that is respectful and dignified, care that is delivered by competent providers and supported midwives and nurses in clean health facilities, and care that provides available medicines and supplies whenever they are needed.
 The campaign emphasized that "women know best what they need and that they should be heard," and the White Ribbon Alliance has used the findings to advocate with governments and funders on behalf of women globally.
-As a result of their global, regional and local advocacy efforts, the White Ribbon Alliance has facilitated over 40 women-centered policy changes in 8 focus countries to strengthen local health systems and care delivery practices in local health facilities to support women and girls.8

 Women's experiences of maternity care are especially important to consider given the movement toward value-based payment care models.
 As governments increasingly link reimbursement and other incentives to the delivery of quality care, women's experiences must be included in assessments of quality.
-Maternity care that focuses on women's needs and treats women respectfully is likely to lead to greater satisfaction as well as better and more equitable health outcomes.9
+Maternity care that focuses on women's needs and treats women respectfully is likely to lead to greater satisfaction as well as better and more equitable health outcomes.

-Taking Action to Help Save Women's Lives
+Taking Action to Help Save Women's Lives: Integrate women's experiences into quality improvement efforts